Heroes come in all shapes and sizes.

 Aztec and Mayan Mythology References in the Book of Life

 The Day of the Dead, Dia de Los Muertos

-The Book of Life plays homage to the legendary Day of the Dead festival.
-Dia de los Muertos, now widely recognized in Latin America and growing throughout the Untied States, was formed from a combination of indigenous Aztec rituals and Catholicism.
-Held on All Saints Day (November 1) and All Souls Day (November 2), it is a colorful, beautiful and sacred holiday held to honor the lives of the dead.
+The Book of Life pays homage to the legendary Day of the Dead festival.
+Dia de Los Muertos, now widely recognized in Latin America and growing throughout the United States, was formed from a combination of indigenous Aztec rituals and Catholicism.
+Held on All Saints Day (November 1) and All Souls Day (November 2), it is a colorful, beautiful, and sacred holiday held to honor the lives of the dead.

 Xibalba, the Gateway to Hell

 The Book of Life also references Xibalba, the Mayan underworld more notably thought of as the Gateway to Hell.
 There is a great mythological significance to this legend, and of course, we’re going to tell you about it.

 travelers had to survive passing rivers of scorpions, blood, and pus, then enchanted crossroads that gave misleading directions towards deadly traps.” –National Geographic, Essential Visual History of World Mythology

 Xibalba, “Place of Fear” ruled by the death gods in Mayan Mythology.
 This underworld kingdom of the dead was thought to be reached only by extreme difficulty through the mortal world.